 Paying Bills and Debt

 If you need additional help paying off your bills, you could contact your landlord or mortgage/utility provider to negotiate leniency at this time.
+It’s possible your state is still continuing mortgage relief programs.
 Read our articles on mortgage relief and student loan relief.

 You can also try to negotiate with your creditors about a lower rate or pushing back payments.
-Many people are eligible to defer payments for months at a time because of the ongoing situation.
+Many people have been able to defer payments for months at a time because of the ongoing situation.

 Just remember that you will need to pay back the money you owe eventually.
 You should only make these arrangements if it is absolutely necessary.

 Thoroughly investigating and applying to all the benefits you qualify for will help you avoid dipping into your savings.
 You should only tap into your savings as a last resort.
-If you have had to take money from your savings to hold you over a few weeks, make sure to use your tax refund and stimulus check them to replenish the account when the funds become available.
+If you have had to take money from your savings to hold you over a few weeks, make sure to use your stimulus check to replenish the account when the funds become available.

-The market has taken a hit during this time and it’s likely that uncertainty will continue to drive volatility.
-If you’ve suffered a loss on your investments, remember not to panic.
-Probably worst thing you can do is sell your investments at a low valuation, because they will eventually rebound.
+If your investment account is still at a loss, remember that the worst thing you can do is sell your investments at a low valuation, because they should eventually rebound.
 Hold onto your investments and continue to add money into your investment accounts if you are able to.

 Times Are Uncertain, But Resources Are Available